vEDW/TKGI-Backup/README.md

 This repository includes scripts to facilitate the setup and use of BBR in TKGI.

-The scripts are meant to be run from a linux jumbox that has network access to the TKGI environment.
+The scripts are meant to be run from a linux jumpbox that has network access to the TKGI environment.

 Steps :
 1) edit file "env-epmc" to set values for your environment